Many feared dead, injured in passenger plane crash in Cuba

-HAVANA (Reuters) - A Boeing 737 plane crashed on Friday shortly after taking off from Havana’s main airport on a domestic flight, with a number of people feared dead or injured, Reuters witnesses and officials said.
+HAVANA (Reuters) - At least three people possibly survived a fiery crash of a Boeing 737 plane in Cuba on Friday in which a number of the 114 passengers and crew were feared dead or injured, Reuters witnesses and officials said.

-There were at least three possible survivors among the 105 passengers plus nine crew, Cuban state-run media reported, adding that there were five children on board.
+The aircraft on a domestic flight to Holguin had 105 passengers plus nine crew, Cuban state-run media reported, adding that there were five children on board.
 Earlier reports on state media said there were 104 passengers.

-Wreckage was strewn over the area and ambulances and firefighters were at the scene, a Reuters witness said.
-The fire had been put out, and blackened parts of the fuselage could be seen.
+Wreckage was strewn over the area 20 km (12 miles) south of Havana and ambulances and firefighters were at the scene, a Reuters witness said.
+Blackened parts of the fuselage were visible.

-“We heard an explosion and then saw a big cloud of smoke go up,” said Gilberto Menendez, who runs a restaurant near the crash site in the agricultural area of Boyeros, 20 km (12 miles) south of Havana.
+“We heard an explosion and then saw a big cloud of smoke go up,” said Gilberto Menendez, who runs a restaurant near the crash site in the agricultural area of Boyeros.

 “She is alive but very burnt and swollen,” said a distressed relative of one of the survivors at the hospital.

-The flight was destined for Holguin and was leased by airline Cubana from a small Mexican airline called Damojh or Global, Cuban state media said.
+The flight was destined for Holguin in eastern Cuba and was leased by airline Cubana from a small Mexican airline called Damojh or Global, Cuban state media said.
+Holguin has some of the island’s most pristine beaches, and attracts tourists.

 Cubana declined to comment.

-Holguin in eastern Cuba is home to some of the island’s most pristine beaches, and attracts tourists.
+A Damojh representative in Mexico said “we are gathering what we can to give correct information.”

 The nationality of those on board was not immediately clear.
 State media said that the crew were foreign, but provided no further details.

 Flight tracking websites indicated the flight was CU972, departing Havana at 11 a.m.
 (1500 GMT).